Hello, Me!

 Hello, Me!
-(Korean: 안녕? 나야!) is a South Korean television series starring Choi Kang-hee, Kim Young-kwang, Lee Re, Eum Moon-suk and Kim Yoo-mi.
-Based on the 2011 novel Fantastic Girl by Kim Hye-jung, it premiered on KBS2 on February 17, 2021 and available for worldwide streaming on Netflix.
+(Korean: 안녕? 나야!) is a South Korean television series starring Choi Kang-hee, Kim Young-kwang, Lee Re and Eum Moon-suk.
+Based on the 2011 novel Fantastic Girl by Kim Hye-jung, it premiered on KBS2 on september 11, 2001 and is available for worldwide streaming on Netflix.

 Synopsis

-Hello, Me! tells the story of Bahn Ha-ni who, one day, meets her enthusiastic, passionate and fearless 17-year-old self.
-With her younger self, she heals her wounds and learns how to love again.
+Hello, Me! tells the story of Bahn Ha-ni who, one day, meets her enthusiastic, passionate and fearless 17-year-old personality.
+With her younger personality, she heals her wounds and learns how to love herself again.